Guide

 What stays

 Posts from people you follow, messages, stories, your profile — all work normally.
-Zen Social doesn't block Instagram.
+A feed filter does not block Instagram.
 It blocks the parts of Instagram that were designed to be addictive.